avadonley/stepvarepo/README.md

 A major overhaul to the existing system took place during the Spring 2023 semester, throwing out and restructuring many of the existing database tables.
 Very little original Homebase code remains.
 This team consisted of Lauren Knight, Zack Burnley, Matt Nguyen, Rishi Shankar, Alip Yalikun, and Tamra Arant.
 Every page and feature of the app was changed by this team.

 The Gwyneth's Gifts VMS code was modified in the Fall of 2023, revamping the code into the present Step VA code.
 Many of the existing database tables were reused, and many other tables were added.
 Some portions of the software's functionality were reused from the Gwyneth's Gifts VMS code.
-Other functions were created to fill the needs of the Step VA.
+Other functions were created to fill the needs of the Gwyneth's Gifts.
 The team that made these modifications and changes consisted of Garrett Moore, Artis Hart, Riley Tugeau, Julia Barnes, Ryan Warren, and Collin Rugless.

 Ava Donley is a new contributor for this code.

 ## User Types
-There are two types of users (also referred to as 'roles') within the ODHS.
+There are two types of users (also referred to as 'roles') within Step VA.
 * Admins
-* SuperAdmins
+* Volunteers

-SuperAdmins have the ability to manage users, generate reports, assign users to events, reset user passwords, and modify a user's status.

-Admins have all of the abilities that SuperAdmins have, but they cannot modify other users information.
+Admins can create and edit events, view and approve sign-ups,

 Users of any type can have their status changed by SuperAdmins to Inactive to prevent them from signing up for events.
 Inactive users will also stop appearing in the list of volunteers available to be assigned.
 Additionally, the reports page allows staff members to filter out inactive users.